deltachat/deltachat-pages/_posts/2018-07-19-introducing-support-forum.md

  -> **[Join the Support Forum!](https://support.delta.chat)**

-This forum is just one of the things which we initiated at Delta X. We will post about other projects in the next days, stay tuned!
+This forum is just one of the things which we initiated at Delta X. It is quite empty yet, but as we announce it now, it should be used soon.
+If someone asks you for help about Delta Chat, you can point them there.

 Greetings from Delta X!